wjgilmore/Laravel-CampaignMonitor/README.md

 $ php artisan vendor:publish
 ~~~

-And set your own API key and Client ID:
+And set your own API key and Client ID in `config/campaignmonitor.php`:

 ~~~php
 <?php